Capsule Cryptography Glossary

 Issuer Key Pair

-Each issuer (subscription provider) holds an asymmetric key pair used for sealing.
-The publisher encrypts content keys and period keys with the issuer's public key so only that issuer can unseal them.
+Each issuer (subscription provider) holds an asymmetric key pair used for wrapping.
+The publisher encrypts content keys and wrap keys with the issuer's public key so only that issuer can unwrap them.

 ECDH P-256 is the preferred algorithm for DCA.
-Each seal operation generates a fresh ephemeral key pair, producing a self-contained blob that only the issuer's private key can decrypt.
+Each wrap operation generates a fresh ephemeral key pair, producing a self-contained blob that only the issuer's private key can decrypt.

 Publisher Signing Key